mattermost/docs/source/about/corporate-directory-integration.rst

 - Synchronization with AD/LDAP to disable, enable, and update Mattermost users based on AD/LDAP.

 .. note::
    - New user accounts are created when new users log in with their AD/LDAP credentials.
-You can optionally pre-create user accounts using the `bulk loading </onboard/bulk-loading-data.html>`__ tool.
+You can optionally pre-create user accounts using the :doc:`bulk loading </onboard/bulk-loading-data>` tool.
-   - If you're using email or username and password authentication `users can switch to AD/LDAP manually </onboard/ad-ldap.html#getting-started>`__, and the `conversion to AD/LDAP can also be done using the `mmctl user migrate auth </manage/mmctl-command-line-tool.html#mmctl-user-migrate-auth>`__ command by an IT admin.
+   - If you're using email or username and password authentication :ref:`users can switch to AD/LDAP manually <onboard/ad-ldap:getting started>`, and the `conversion to AD/LDAP can also be done using the :ref:`mmctl user migrate auth <manage/mmctl-command-line-tool:mmctl user migrate auth>` command by an IT admin.

 For very large AD/LDAP instances you can also configure max page size to divide a Mattermost AD/LDAP query into several pieces to not overtax the authentication server when synchronizing.